mezcel/jq-tput-terminal/README.md

 ## Description

-This is a BASH application which launches multiple "FLOSS" command line interface applications which perform the following tasks: *downloading dependencies, web scraping, file parsing, audio streaming, and rendering text display*.
+This is a BASH application which launches multiple "FLOSS" command line interface applications which perform the following tasks: *downloading dependencies, web scraping, file parsing, audio streaming, window scaling, and rendering text display*.

 ### Primary Features: